PrathyayPGM-ALT/The-Worry-Website/README.md

 ## Content Moderation

-The app includes pattern-based moderation that filters:
+The app includes AI moderation that filters:
 - Profanity and mean words
 - Bullying language
 - Sarcasm and mocking